myildirim6198/UltrasoundMicrophoneArrayAdapterBAT/README.md

 ![test](https://github.com/myildirim6198/UltrasoundMicrophoneArrayAdapterBAT/blob/main/Images/imagePhoneUAdapter.jpg?raw=true)

 - Firmware code: included
-- Softwarecode: A barebone loopback project in MATLAB/GNU Octave is only included.
-Implemented signal processing algorithms not included
+- Softwarecode: A barebone loopback project in MATLAB/GNU Octave is included.
+Implemented signal processing algorithms not included.
+The barebone program reads a data frame of 2 x 1024 frames of left and right micropohne samples through the USB-serial bus.

 To improve the accuracy of localisation it is recommended to relocate the connector adapters on the PCB to the bottom side or bridge the through hole pads between middle and near the microphones with solder for each channel seperately.
 The outer trough hole pads are for inputs for the usage of a function generator.